saboyle/LeavingCareWiki/Employment.md

 ## Find a Job

-Have a look at the current job vacancies here  [https://www.gov.uk/find-a-job](https://www.gov.uk/find-a-job)
+Have a look at some current job vacancies here  [https://www.gov.uk/find-a-job](https://www.gov.uk/find-a-job)

 Alternatively, contact your local **Jobcentre Plus** for help.
 Just click on the magnifying glass and type in a local postcode.
 If you haven't got a permanent address, check the address of a local shop so you can use their postcode which will enable you to find the nearest one
 [https://find-your-nearest-jobcentre.dwp.gov.uk/search.php](https://find-your-nearest-jobcentre.dwp.gov.uk/search.php) or you can search for your nearest town in this list of job centres